Microsoft/ATADocs.pt-br/ATPDocs/monitored-activities.md

 |SID-History Changed|Account's SID-History attribute was changed.|
 -->

-## <a name="monitored-user-activities-ad-security-principal-operations"></a>Atividades de usuário monitoradas: operações de entidade de segurança do AD
+## <a name="monitored-user-activities-ad-security-principal-operations"></a>Atividades do usuário monitoradas: Operações da entidade de segurança do AD

 |Atividade monitorada|Descrição|
 |---------------------|------------------|